Grothendieck-Springer resolutions and TQFTs: Abstract

 \section{Abstract}

 The Moore--Tachikawa conjecture is that each connected complex semisimple group $G$ determines a two-dimensional TQFT in a category of Hamiltonian symplectic varieties.
-While it would be worthwhile to prove this conjecture outright, our objectives are drastically different.
-We instead view the Moore--Tachikawa conjecture as a first step in systematically assigning new TQFTs to purely Lie-theoretic data.
+We view the Moore--Tachikawa conjecture as a first step in systematically assigning new TQFTs to purely Lie-theoretic data.
 At the same time, one should expect these new TQFTs to bear a close relation to those conjectured by Moore and Tachikawa.
 Our manuscript aims to integrate these two points of view.

 In more detail, let $\g$ be the Lie algebra of $G$.
 Consider a conjugacy class $\mathcal{C}$ of parabolic subalgebras of $\mathfrak{g}$.
 This class determines partial Grothendieck--Springer resolutions $\mu_{\mathcal{C}}:\mathfrak{g}_{\mathcal{C}}\longrightarrow\g^*=\mathfrak{g}$ and $\nu_{\mathcal{C}}:G_{\mathcal{C}}\longrightarrow G$.
 We construct a canonical symplectic groupoid $(T^*G)_{\mathcal{C}}\tto\mathfrak{g}_{\mathcal{C}}$ and quasi-symplectic groupoid $\mathrm{D}(G)_{\mathcal{C}}\tto G_{\mathcal{C}}$.
 By considering a Kostant slice $\mathrm{Kos}\s\g$ and Steinberg slice $\mathrm{Ste}\s G$, we prove that the pairs $(((T^*G)_{\mathcal{C}})_{\text{reg}}\tto(\mathfrak{g}_{\mathcal{C}})_{\text{reg}},\mu_{\mathcal{C}}^{-1}(\mathrm{Kos}))$ and $((\mathrm{D}(G)_{\mathcal{C}})_{\text{reg}}\tto(G_{\mathcal{C}})_{\text{reg}},\nu_{\mathcal{C}}^{-1}(\mathrm{Ste}))$ determine new and explicit TQFTs in a $1$-shifted Weinstein symplectic category.
 We then show that certain symplectic varieties arising from our new TQFTs have canonical Lagrangian relations to the open Moore--Tachikawa varieties.